Sagarparkhe/Ecommerce-Sales-Analysis-Dashboard/README.md

 **Problem Statement**

-To track and analyze online sales data for Wire Cart, providing actionable insights into sales performance, customer behavior, and product trends.
+To comprehensively track and analyze online sales data for Wire Cart, aiming to provide detailed, actionable insights into various aspects of sales performance, customer behavior, and product trends.
+The objective is to enhance strategic decision-making by identifying patterns and trends in sales data, understanding customer purchasing behaviors, and highlighting top-performing products.
+This project seeks to create a dynamic and interactive dashboard that empowers stakeholders with real-time data visualization and facilitates informed business strategies to drive growth and improve overall sales effectiveness.

 **Steps Followed**